National Water Week is celebrated during October each year across Australia.

 Indiana Brennan - Grade six, Katunga Primary School

 The Adventure of a Water Drop: A family of water drops experience the water cycle, then repeat the process.
+To listen to Indiana read her book click here.

 Winner - Inclusive